blay/blay.se/edgeryders.markdown

 that is fit to these new lifestyles as well as trying to see what support structures are suitable.
-An example of edgeryders recognizing the infrastructural role of institutions can be seen in the mission report ”Interview with a Sharer”:
+An example of edgeryders recognizing the infrastructural role of institutions can be seen in the mission report ’’Interview with a Sharer’’:

 > And second, the time you free up by sharing and living more simply can
 > be used to get engaged in issues that affect your lifestyle.
 For